oommenkm/DispayFolderAndFileSizeOnWindows/README.txt

     The windows system yet to show the folder size in the windows explorer.

 DEPENDENCIES
-    This aplications requires Python Installed on you system.
+    This applications requires Python Installed on you system.

 PLATFORMS
     Linux: